Units and calories in alcopops

 3. Opt out of rounds Drinking in rounds means that you’re keeping up with the fastest drinker, so you could be consuming your units faster than you’d like.
 Regain control, and maybe even save some cash, by buying your own drinks instead.

 4. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
-This is one of the main reasons why it’s important to consider taking regular breaks from drinking.
-Why not give our non alcoholic cocktails a go.
+This is one of the main reasons why many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
 Test out having a break for yourself and see what positive results you notice.
+Why not also give our non alcoholic cocktails a go.

-5. Track your drinking over time If you choose to drink, recording exactly what you’ve drunk during the week will give you a great idea of whether you’re within the daily guidelines.
+5. Track your drinking over time If you choose to drink, recording exactly what you’ve drunk during the week will give you a great idea of whether you’re within the lower risk guidelines.
 MyDrinkaware, our web-based drink tracking tool, is perfect for this.

 Discover some more practical ways to cut back on alcopops with our tips on cutting down.